All Episodes

 They never get thanked for what they do.

-And they were all they were all surprised by it.
+And they were all surprised by it.

-Uh but we didn't sit around and wait for the government to show up.
+But we didn't sit around and wait for the government to show up.

-Uh the local government here went into action and hired these crews from outside because there just weren't enough.
+The local government here went into action and hired these crews from outside because there just weren't enough.

 Plus, you know, these companies are entrepreneurial.

-They knew that Florida, the South Florida was devastated and they're going to need a lot of help, so they they called us, hey, you need some trucks and some crews, we can send them down.
+They knew that Florida, the South Florida, was devastated and they're going to need a lot of help.

-They said, Yeah, bring them on down.
+They said, yeah, bring them on down.

 We'll dig into the emergency funds paid for by the exorbitant property taxes of our residents to pay your exorbitant bills.